 The EC shall direct the funds of SAIKAT.

 Any elected EC member may be removed from office by a vote of at least 75% of the combined EC and BOA.
 Such a removal must be notified to the GB within 20 days of the removal.
-Before such a removal takes place, the affected member must be given at least 20 days notice of the proposed action, and must be given the opportunity to defend him/herself at a combined EC and BOA meeting.
+Before such a removal takes place, the affected member must be given at least 20 days’ notice of the proposed action, and must be given the opportunity to defend him/herself at a combined EC and BOA meeting.

-Any non elected EC member may be removed from EC by 75% of the elected EC members.
+Any non-elected EC member may be removed from EC by 75% of the elected EC members.

 The EC shall act only by a simple majority vote of a quorum on a motion properly made and seconded.
 In case the EC is deadlocked on any issue, the BOA is empowered to cast the tie-breaking vote after evaluating the issue at hand in detail.